Rabat, the Royal Capital of Morocco is often overlooked in most itineraries. Here’s 5 wonderful things to do and see in Rabat. Enjoy everybody!!!

 In fact, Rabat, along with Chefchaouen and Meknes, were the best cities I’ve ever visited in Morocco since the smiles you’ll get here will always be genuine ones.

-Have you ever visited Rabat?
-Would you like to?
+Have you ever been to Rabat?
+Would you like to experience the Wonders of Rabat?
+What other Rabat’s atractions do you recommend?
 Share your thoughts and let me know what you think!